Infineon/arduino-core-psoc6/docs/env-setup.rst

       rm -rf x.y.z

-   ..
-This won´t be needed if the package is NOT installed using the .json package index installation.

 5. | Clone this repo in a folder with a semver version name.
-An orderly practice could be to bump the existing version, and add a suffix to indicate the feature or bugfix.
+A orderly practice could be to bump the existing version, and add a suffix to indicate the feature or bugfix.
    | For example, from installed ``1.1.0`` to ``1.2.0-new-feature``:

    ::